A Legendary Female Designer-Ms. Anne Asensio-

-For those who do not Anne, let me briefly explain who she is.
+For those who do not know Anne, let me briefly explain who she is.
 She started her career as a car designer in Renault from 1987 to 2000.
-And then she was headhunted by GM to become an executive design directors until 2007.
-Since 2007 she has been working as a Design Experience Executive in Dassault Systems.
-There are not many woman car designer in the entire industry.
-This is a kind of rare occasion to interview lady designer, especially at this high hierarchy level.
+And then she was headhunted by GM to become an executive design director until 2007.
+From 2007 on, she has been working as a Design Experience Executive in Dassault Systems.
+There are not many women car designers in the industry, therefore, this is a rare, special occasion to interview an woman designer, especially who is an executive.

-In this interview, she has talked about her career as a designer, evolution of her thinking, difference between French company and US company, advice for female desinger, gendar difference, and how diversity worked in GM.
-I can say this interview was a kind of cross-cultural social studies.
+In this interview, she has talked about her career as a designer, evolution of her thinking, differences between a French company and a US company, advice for female designers, gender differences, and how diversity worked in GM.
+I can say that this interview was like learning something in inter-cultural social studies.

-As a matter of fact, she was a good friend of Nori san, Car Design Academy’s Supervisor.
-This interview was arranged with coordination of people from Dassault Systems in Japan, Mr. Tanaka and his team member and Yu Nakasone of CDA Principal.
-Fortunately both Nori and Yu have joined this interview.
-Interview was held at Dassault’s office in Tokyo.
+As a matter of fact, she was a good friend of Nori Kurihara, the Car Design Academy’s Supervisor.
+This interview was arranged with the coordination of people from Dassault Systems in Japan, Mr. Tanaka and his colleague and Yu Nakasone, the Principal at CDA.
+Fortunately, both Nori and Yu have joined this interview.
+The interview was held at Dassault’s office in Tokyo.

-She worked for Renault from 1987 to 2000.
-She was a design director for mid-size car.
-One of her representative work was Scenic Concept Car, which evolved to various production vehicles, went through a run of multiple design proposals done by different designers to maintain the consistent look of the Megane family (5 body-style).
-During the course of these development, her husband, Gerard Asensio was in charge of the design program.
+Anne worked for Renault from 1987 to 2000.
+She was a design director for mid-sized cars.
+One of her representative work was the Scenic Concept Car, which evolved into various vehicles that were produced.
+The concept went through a run of multiple design proposals done by different designers to maintain the consistent look of the Megane family (5 body-style).
+During the course of these developments, her husband, Gerard Asensio was in charge of the design program.

 “Anne was headhunted by General Motors in 2000, 7 years later she joined Dassault Systems”

-Anne assumed the responsibility of Brand Character Design, and then progressed to Interior Design Executive Director in GM.
-When she left GM in 2007, her responsibility was Advanced Design Executive Director.
-She was leading various projects such as Camaro Concept car, Hummer H3T, or Chevy Volt as few names of then.
+Anne assumed the responsibility of Brand Character Design, and then promoted to become the Interior Design Executive Director in GM.
+When she left GM in 2007, her post was the Advanced Design Executive Director.
+She was leading various projects such as the Camaro Concept car, Hummer H3T, and Chevy Volt just to name a few.

 Presentation Camaro at NAIAS 2006

-In 2007 she was headhunted by Dassault Systems to become the Vice-President, design Experience.
+In 2007 she was headhunted by Dassault Systems to become the Vice-President, from her designing experience.

-To be honest with you, when I read Anne’s career history, I imagined Anne was very assertive and aggressive business oriented lady.
-But the fact is she is not like that.
-She is an elegant short blond hair Parisienne (but found out she was more “Nordic” later in the interview), nicely dressed in white shirt with wide collar and dark blue suits.
-She is very considerate with a lots of wits.
+To be honest, when I read Anne’s career history, I imagined Anne being a very assertive and aggressive business-oriented lady.
+But, I was very wrong.
+She was a elegant short-haired blonde Parisienne (but found out she was more “Nordic” later in the interview), nicely dressed in a white shirt with a wide collar dark blue suit.
+She was very considerate with a lot of wits.

 Attractive and Charming lady!!!!

-“We Designer Can Change the World!
+“We Designers Can Change the World!
 We are seeking singularity and harmony. “

-I end up to be a car designer not in the way of traditional ways.
-Most of the cases, boys love cars and motorbikes.
-That’s why they want to draw a car.
-Today they love video game, that’s why they want to be a 3D artist.
+I ended up becoming a car designer not in a traditional way.
+In most cases, only boys love cars and motorbikes.
+That’s why they want to draw cars.
+Today, boys love to play video games, that’s why they want to become 3D artists.
 That was not my train of thought.
-I wanted to do something in my life that will be enabling me to draw.
-Capacity to change and transform what we have the materials, light, energy.
+I wanted to do something in my life that will enable me to draw.
+The capacity to change and transform things from the things we have such as materials, light, and energy.
 Doing something to change it.
-I don’t know why I wanted to change it.
-The engine for designer is we always try to get a better life.
+I don’t know why I wanted to change it, but I did.
+The motive for all designers are to always get and aim for a better life.
 That was my train of thoughts.

-First I end up to meet car designers very early when I was a student.
-I thought the place are where the crossroad of technology and competency.
-The best designer and sketcher went to automotive.
-The best technology you given for you to work is given to automotive.
+I ended up meeting car designers at an early age when I was a student.
+I thought that the place was the crossroad of technology and competency.
+Only the best designers and sketchers advanced into the automotive industry.
+The best technology was given for those that went into the automotive industry.

-For me to deal the automotive is the most complex product ever made by human beings.
+For me, auto-motives were the most complex product ever made by human beings.
 Not the airplane.
-Airplane is not sold to individual, but to a company.
-When you design a car, you have to manage steel, plastic, leather, and you have to combine those to collaborative work to please one person.
-You have to engage so many competency to please one person.
-It requires a long period time.
-You have to do it on a multiple time period to build brand reputation and brand experience.
-Building a consistent and memorable imprint of the brand through the constituency of the product cues.
-Technically there is a more complex product, like spaceships.
-But nothing really compare to cars when it comes to make the convergence of so many aspects of affordance of a product.
-When you design around complexity and competency at the cross road of technics and social human behaviors, the automobile is one of the most complex product.
+Airplanes are not sold to individuals, but to a company.
+When you design a car, you have to manage steel, plastic, leather, and have to combine them to form a collaborative work to please one person.
+You have to engage so many competencies to please one person.
+It requires a long period of time.
+You have to repeat the process over and over to build brand reputation and brand experience.
+You have to build a consistent and memorable imprint of the brand through constituency of the product cues.
+Technically, there are products that are more complex, like spaceships.
+However, nothing really compares to cars when it comes to making the convergence of so many aspects of affordance of a product.
+When you design around complexity and competency at the cross road of technique and social human behavior, the automobile is one of the most complex products.
 That is why I decided to become a car designer.

-When I was a kid, 5 or 6 years old, I was drawing all day long.
-When Mom took the pen, I was very angry.
-I was hiding in the corner of the house to draw sketch.
-I asked my mother what are the type of job I can draw all day.
+When I was a kid, around 5 or 6 years old, I was drawing all day long.
+When my Mom took my pen away, I was very angry.
+I was hiding in the corner of the house to sketch.
+One day, I asked my mother what are the types of jobs where I can draw all day.
 She told me that is architecture.
-First my internship was at Heuliez, a French coachbuilder on the west coast of France and I was fascinated to do car design.
+My first internship was at Heuliez, a French coachbuilder on the west coast of France and I was fascinated to do car design.
 So, I said that’s it.
 I do not want to do architecture.
 I want to do car design.
-Architecture more women there, but not in the car design.
+More women are in the architecture field, but not in car design.

-In 1990, Mr. Patrick Le Quément asked what will be the replacement of Renault Twingo.
-A traditional competition among the designers was held.
-Instead of replying and styling the existent package, I went to project planning people and the engineering people.
+In 1990, Mr. Patrick Le Quément asked what the replacement of the Renault Twingo will be.
+Traditionally, there was a competition held among the designers.
+Instead of replying and styling the existent package, I went to project the planning and engineering people.

-By the way Anne joined Renault in 1987 after graduating CCS.
-When she left Renault in 2000, she was a Design Director of Mid-Size car, like Clio, or Twingo.
-She describes that “I was not a traditional stylist.
-I was always trying to find the reason for doing why I was doing.
-That is why I end up director at the age of 35.”
+By the way, Anne joined Renault in 1987 after graduating CCS.
+When she left Renault in 2000, she was a Design Director of Mid-Sized cars, like Clio and Twingo.
+“I was not a traditional stylist.
+I was always trying to find the reason for doing what I was doing.
+That is why I ended up becoming a director at the age of 35.”

 Megane II Design team